silvacms/documentation/source/silva/contents/base.rst

 Adding a new content using Python code
 --------------------------------------

-After you created and registered your content in Zope, you can, in Python code add a new content in the container of your choice:
+After you created and registered your content in Zope, you can, with Python code add a new content in the container of your choice:

 .. code-block:: python